 Unlock potential for girls and women around the world.

-Muk is a 46-year-old woman from Cambodia.
-She is married and has four sons and seven grandchildren.
-She lives in the capital city of Phnom Penh with her husband and youngest son, who is a high school student.
-Muk sells pork for a living and, in her free time, likes to watch the news and check her social media.
-About two years ago, Muk developed a pterygium in her right eye, causing her itchiness, tearing, and blurry vision.
+Sophy is from Takeo province in Cambodia.
+She and her husband work as rice farmers and have two sons, three daughters, and five grandchildren.
+Due to her deteriorating vision, Sophy has not been able to work as much and has been spending more time at home caring for her grandchildren.
+In her free time, she likes going to the pagoda to pray and cook for her family.
+Around two years ago, Sophy developed a pterygium in her left eye, causing her to experience itchiness and watery eyes.
 Pterygiums are non-cancerous growths of the conjunctiva, a mucous layer that lubricates the eye.
 The growths occur when the conjunctiva is exposed to excessive sun damage, and the cells grow abnormally over the pupil.
 As a result, she has difficulty seeing things clearly, recognizing faces, working, and going outside.
-When Muk learned about our medical partner, Children's Surgical Centre (CSC), she traveled for an hour seeking treatment.
-Muk needs to undergo a surgical procedure to remove the abnormal conjunctiva from the cornea surface and replace it with a conjunctival graft to prevent recurrence.
-This surgery costs $225, which covers all medications, supplies, and inpatient care for two days.
-Muk will undergo surgery on August 7th.
-She contributed $50 to her care.
-Muk shared, "I hope I can have surgery and go back to my life without worrying and be able to do my job better."
+When Sophy learned about our medical partner, Children's Surgical Centre (CSC), she traveled for two hours seeking treatment.
+Sophy needs a surgical procedure to remove the abnormal conjunctiva from the cornea surface and replace it with a conjunctival graft to prevent recurrence.
+The total cost of her procedure is $225, which covers medications, supplies, and inpatient care for two days.
+The procedure is scheduled for September 4th.
+Sophy said, "I want my eye to stop hurting because I want to go back to work and be able to take care of my family."